What is the Voluntary Carbon Markets Integrity Initiative (VCMI)?

 2. Choose a VCMI Claim:

-VCMI offers three tiers of Claims that companies and other non-state entities can pursue.
+VCMI offers three tiers of Carbon Integrity Claims that companies and other non-state entities can pursue.
 Each of these claims signifies actions that surpass the internal decarbonisation efforts of companies:

-• VCMI Silver stands as the entry-level tier, demanding the acquisition and retirement of high-caliber credits amounting to 10% or more, yet less than 50%, of a company's remaining emissions, subsequent to demonstrating advancement towards its short-term goals.
+- Carbon Integrity Silver stands as the entry-level tier, demanding the acquisition and retirement of high-calibre credits amounting to 10% or more, yet less than 50%, of a company's remaining emissions, subsequent to demonstrating advancement towards its short-term goals.

-2. Buy and cancel carbon credits of a quantity that equals or surpasses 10%, but is less than 50%, of their leftover emissions from the most recent reporting year.
+- Purchase and retire carbon credits of a quantity that equals or surpasses 10%, but is less than 50%, of their leftover emissions from the most recent reporting year.
 These credits should only be applied to funding extra climate mitigation beyond these targets.
-The proportion of carbon credits to be bought and retired must rise with each successive year a company makes a VCMI Claim.
+The proportion of carbon credits to be bought and retired must rise with each successive year a company makes a Claim.

-2. Acquire and eliminate premium carbon credits that are equal to or more than 50% but less than 100% of their leftover emissions from the most recent accounting year.
+- Purchase and retire premium carbon credits that are equal to or more than 50% but less than 100% of their leftover emissions from the most recent accounting year.
 These credits should be exclusively used to fund extra climate control measures beyond these targets.

-3. The proportion of carbon credits that a company must purchase and retire should increase every year following a VCMI Claim.
+- The proportion of carbon credits that a company must purchase and retire should increase every year following a Claim.

 All applicants must satisfy the four Foundational Criteria and exhibit emissions reductions relative to the base year, whether absolute or intensity-based.
 Furthermore, the proportion of carbon credits purchased and retired should escalate each subsequent year following the company's attainment of a VCMI Silver or Gold Claim.